Volunteering with the government

-Art Gallery of South Australia - volunteer positions become available in areas such as the information desk and the gallery's research library.
+Art Gallery of South Australia - volunteer positions are often available in areas such as the information desk and the gallery's research library.
 Volunteers can also become gallery guides.

 Courts Administration Authority - the volunteer service provides a vital link between the court and its clients and maintains a high level of service to all court users.

-Department for Correctional Services - volunteers provide assistance and support such as: running libraries in prisons, assisting prisoners' families, transporting visitors to prisons, helping prisoners reconnect with the community.
+Department for Correctional Services - volunteers provide assistance and support such as running libraries in prisons, assisting prisoners' families, transporting visitors to prisons, and helping prisoners reconnect with the community.
 Email DCS.VolunteerUnit@sa.gov.au about opportunities.